 Our programs provide students with the skills and confidence to interact with people from different backgrounds and build positive, respectful relationships with others.

-This workshop-based program for students in Years 6-12 is designed to enhance empathy, encourage understanding, explore diversity, and develop students’ self-reflection and dialogue skills.
-The eight 45-min sessions can be delivered flexibly and can be co-facilitated with school chaplains.
-Optimal group size is 12-15 students.
+Developed by Scripture Union Australia, small group program designed to enhance empathy, encourage understanding, explore diversity, and develop students’ self-reflection and dialogue skills.
+Eight sessions can be delivered flexibly and can be co-facilitated with school chaplains.
 Visit chatproject.org.au for more information.